The gateway automatically negotiations compression

 No compression

-When Compression Is Applied
+When Compression Is Skipped

-• Response body is smaller than 1 KB (overhead exceeds savings)
+• Response body is smaller than 1 KB (overhead exceeds savings).

-• Response body exceeds 50 MB (CPU protection)
+• Response body exceeds 50 MB.

-• Client does not send Accept-Encoding
+• Client does not send Accept-Encoding.

 Compressible Content Types

-Response Headers
+Expected Response Headers

 Content-Encoding: br